-After operating as Hyperritual for several years, I am moving on to new identity with a slightly different and more specific focus: Eldritech.
+After operating as Hyperritual for several years, I am moving on to a new identity with a slightly different and more specific focus: Eldritech.

 I will maintain the Hyperritual blog for a while, but I have disabled commenting, and I have switched to a new, generic WordPress theme in order to keep current with security patches.
-One consequence of this is that some of the formatting I implemented for the previous theme looks wonky in the new one, but I doubt I will bother fixing any of it — I am looking forward, and only keeping this blog online as an historical reference.
+One consequence of this is that some of the formatting I implemented for the previous theme looks wonky in the new one, but I doubt I will bother fixing any of it — I am looking forward and only keeping this blog online as an historical reference.

 Theriomorphosistor is an electromagical device for lycanthropy.
 Two miniature bell jars containing hair samples from a wolf and human are connected to the inputs of a digital AND gate that outputs power to a small lamp.

 Media: glass, cork, hair, wire, digital & analog electronics.

 The Talismachine series of talismanic machines is perhaps best explained by this passage from Juan Eduardo Cirlot’s Diccionario de Símbolos:

 According to the Tabula Smaragdina, the threefold principle of the analogy between the outer and the inner world is: (i) the common source of both worlds; (ii) the influence of the psychic upon the physical; (iii) the influence of the physical world upon the spiritual.
 But the analogy lies not only in the relation between the inner and outer world, but also in the relation between various phenomena in the physical world.
 Material or formal resemblance is only one of the many possible analogies, for analogy can also exist in connection with function [my emphasis].